Tafara-N/Code-Practise/Python/Books/Introducing Python/chapter-10/README.md

 # Things to Do

-- `10.1` Write the current date as a string to the text file today.txt.
+- `10.1` Write the current date as a string to the text file `today.txt`.

 - `10.2` Read the text file today.txt into the string today_string.